oemof/tespy/docs/modules/networks.rst

     Providing starting values manually can fix this problem.

 If available, the fluid property initialisation uses the user specified starting values or the results from the previous simulation.
-Otherwise generic starting values are generated on basis of which components a connection is linked to.
+Otherwise, generic starting values are generated on basis of which components a connection is linked to.
 If you do not want to use the results of a previous calculation, you need to specify :code:`init_previous=False` on the :code:`Network.solve` method call.